Emergency!

 Upvote valid corrections to help move entries into the corrections section.

-Suggested correction: 1st part of the mistake is already noted and 2nd part is incorrect.
-The Engine and Squad are dispatched to 617-1/2 Kimball for unknown type rescue and Squad leads.
-At the destination, Captain Stanley walks to the front door and rings the bell, while off camera Roy and Johnny get rescue gear and join Stanley at front door.
+Suggested correction: First part of the mistake is already noted in another mistake, and second part is incorrect.
+Rewatch the scene, please.
+The Engine and Squad are dispatched to 617-1/2 Kimball for an unknown type rescue, and Squad leads.
+At the destination, Captain Stanley walks to the front door and rings the bell, while off camera Roy and Johnny get rescue gear and join Stanley at the front door.
 Dispatch then sends the Engine to a trash container fire at Farber/Wilmington, while Roy and Johnny's Squad stays with the current rescue involving dieffenbachia.
-After this, the Squad joins the Engine.
+After they're done, the Squad joins the Engine.

 Super Grover